openproblems-bio/website/content/NeurIPS_docs/about_tasks/task1_modality_prediction.md

     Ids for the features.
 ```

+Examples of how to load and process the data are contained in the [starter kits]({{< ref "starter_kits" >}}) for the respective programming language.

 {{% callout note  %}}
-Note, the dimensions of these two input h5ad files are different;
-* `input_mod1` contains the modality 1 data of both the `train` and the `test` cells.
-* `input_mod2` contains only modality 2 data of the `train` cells.
+Note, you do not need to return predictions for all four combinations of inputs and outputs.
+We will be independently ranking and awarding prizes to each combination as described below in [Prizes](#prizes).
 {{% /callout  %}}

 ### Output data formats

-This component should output only one h5ad file whose path is specified via `--output_prediction`, containing the predicted profile values of modality 2 for the **test cells only**.
-It has the following attributes:
+This component should output only one h5ad file whose path is specified via `--output`, containing the predicted profile values of modality 2 for the **test cells only**.
+It must have the following attributes:

 ```plaintext
 adata